bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

+MulmoTerminal.
+Run multiple Claude Code and Codex sessions in parallel — a browser terminal grid that shows which agent needs you.
+Local, tmux-backed, MIT: https://github.com/receptron/mulmoterminal

 DashClaw.
 Remote approvals, policy checks, and execution evidence for unattended AI agents: https://github.com/ucsandman/DashClaw

 ANAL (Agent Notation, Actually Lean) is a compact, token-lean serialization format for data flowing between agents and models.
 It needs no model retraining: it wins by matching the tokenizer rather than fighting it: https://github.com/SomeoneUnlicensed/anal